NICTA/linearizedGP/README.md

 sudo python setup.py install
 ```

+Where you should substitute the correct python/pip commands for the version of
+python you are using (like `pip-python3` or `python3` depending on your OS).
 If you don't want to run the experiments or tests, you do not need to keep the
 code downloaded from github now.